Marash Kumbulla: Club career

 Kumbulla made his professional debut for Hellas Verona on 12 August 2018, starting in a 2–0 away loss to Catania in the Coppa Italia.

 On 17 September 2020, Kumbulla joined Roma on loan with an obligation to buy.
+On 1 February 2024, he moved on loan to Sassuolo.

+On 17 August 2024, Kumbulla was announced at Spanish La Liga side Espanyol on a one-year loan deal.
+Roughly one year later, he returned to Spain, and moved to fellow La Liga club Mallorca also in a one-year loan deal.

 International career

-Kumbulla made his senior debut for the Albania national football team on 14 October 2019, in a 4–0 away win against Moldova in a Euro 2020 qualifier.
+Kumbulla made his senior debut for the Albania national team on 14 October 2019, in a 4–0 away win against Moldova in a Euro 2020 qualifier.
 He came on for Ardian Ismajli in the 89th minute.

 Personal life

-On 10 November 2020, Kumbulla tested positive for COVID-19.
+Kumbulla was born in Peschiera del Garda, Italy to Albanian parents from Shkodër.